These attacks were caused by botnets (computers infected with malware and programmed to attack other installations with security vulnerabilities).

 “With some old-fashioned trickery, hackers were able to get more than 162,000 legitimate WordPress-powered Web sites to mount a distributed-denial-of-service attack against another Web site.”

-As described by security firm Sucuri, hackers had leveraged a well-known flaw to attack unsuspecting WordPress websites and direct a distributed-denial-of-service cyber attack (DDoS) towards another popular website.
+As described by security firm Sucuri, hackers had leveraged a well-known flaw to attack unsuspecting WP sites and direct a distributed-denial-of-service attack (DDoS) towards another popular website.

-When brute-force attacks on WordPress sites seem to increase, it’s natural for people to ask just how secure WordPress is as a platform for running their sites.
+When worldwide attacks happen on WordPress sites, it’s natural for people to question just how safe and secure WordPress is as a software for running a business web presence.

-WordPress often comes under attack by hackers.
-But do you really need to be concerned about WordPress as being a secure platform for building your business web presence?
+WordPress often comes under attack by hackers, due to its popularity.
+But should you be concerned about WordPress as being a secure platform for building your business web presence?

-In this article, you will learn some of the main reasons why you should consider using WordPress if you are concerned about website security.
+In this article, you will learn some of the main reasons why you should choose WordPress if you have any concerns about website security.

 WordPress Security Explained